madebymak/knowledge-resource/Misc/vim-notes.md

 - use `hjkl` to move left/down/down/right on lines
 - use `0` to jump to start of line
 - use `$` to jump to end of line
+- use `gg` to go to first line of document
+- use `G` to go to last line of document

 <br>

 ### Select All Lines Between Opening and Closing HTML Tags